 It has become popular in economic circles recently (or at the very least in the media) to point to wobbles on the Chinese stock market as evidence that the Chinese economy has become too high risk for Western businesses.
 But I invite you to look at the big picture.
 This is, after all, the world?s second largest economy with a rapidly growing middle class.

+The Chinese government?s latest five year plan not only continues its progression to a consumer economy but also states its intention to become a hub of innovation.
+Talking about the recent economic slowdown, Martin Sorrell, a well-known advocate of the Chinese market, recently said: ?My views on China have not changed.
+I remain a violent Chinese bull?.
+At Landor, we?ve been working in China for many years, so we know a bit about the dynamic nature of the market.
+We recently completed a major study looking at the key consumer trends and the big opportunities there for brands.
+What we discovered will challenge many assertions Western companies have long held on China.
 Led by the millennial and post-millennial generations, China is experiencing a radical shift in attitudes.
 This is the generation who were born after 1980, into a very different country than their parents grew up in.
 Their parents came of age in a much poorer era, craving hard-to-access Western products and regarding them as superior to local brands.
 But Chinese millennials have grown up in a country experiencing enormous economic growth, with the result that the generation gap is much more marked in China than in other countries.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.